neilenns/node-deepstackai-trigger/CONTRIBUTING.md

 trying out different changes.
 There's nothing worse than coming across a nifty project on GitHub only to spend hours fighting with various dependencies to get it working.

+If you would like to contribute changes to the repo please start by assigning the issue to yourself in github.
+Good issues for first time contributors are tagged accordingly in the issues list.
+Don't forget to read the [opening pull requests](#opening-pull-requests) guidelines below.

 ## Seting up the project

 The setup takes less than five minutes if you use [Visual Studio Code](http://code.visualstudio.com/)